Global Fund For Women Inc

 • Global Fund for Women operates as a major feminist funder but without a public application process

-• They prioritize flexible, unrestricted funding to allow organizations maximum autonomy
+• They prioritise flexible, unrestricted funding to allow organisations maximum autonomy

-• Strong focus on supporting organizations in challenging political environments
+• Strong focus on supporting organisations in challenging political environments

 • Multi-year funding is standard practice (79% of grants)